 City of Literature and The Literature Web

-The City of Reykjavik was designated as a UNESCO City of Literature in August 2011, the fifth city in the world and the first non-native English speaking city to receive the honorary title.
-The title is permanent.
-UNESCO Cities of Literature are part of the larger UNESCO Creative Cities Network, of which Reykjavik was the 29th member.
-Since then, the Network has grown and will continue to do so.
+Reykjavik was designated a UNESCO City of Literature in August of 2011 – the fifth city in the world to receive this honorary title.
+It was also the first non-English speaking city to become a City of Literature, which is a permanent title.
+UNESCO's Cities of Literature are a part of the larger UNESCO Creative Cities Network, of which Reykjavik was the 29th member.
+Since its induction, the constantly expanding Network has grown extensively.

-- Support and promote literary activities that take place in Reykjavík and provide information about our rich literary heritage.
+- Support and promote literary activities in Reykjavík and increase awareness of Icelandic literary heritage.

-- Enhance international collaboration as regards Icelandic literature and active participation in the UNESCO Creative Cities Network.
+- Encourage international collaborations regarding Icelandic literature and take an active part in the UNESCO Creative Cities Network.

-See also the UNESCO Creative Cities Mission Statement (pdf).
+See also the UNESCO Creative Cities Mission Statement.